breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 fun Vertex.neighborhood(k: Int = 0) = Graph(neighbors(k).closure())
 ```

 But what about cycles?
-To support cycles, we will need to modify our definition slightly, to delay edge creation until after construction:
+To support cycles, we will need to modify our definition slightly, to delay edge instantiation until after construction:

 ```kotlin
 class Graph(val vertices: Set<Vertex>) { ... }